About Decatur LNY

 In 2022, we held Decatur’s First Lunar New Year celebration in partnership with the City Schools of Decatur’s lower elementary school PTAs.
 The event was focused on families and education.
 Each family received a passport to the 5 cultural booths, where they could do crafts and learn how the holiday is celebrated to earn a stamp.
 We also had vendors, food, and a lion dance.

 We expected around 300 attendees but ended up with well over 1000 people on one of the coldest days in January.
-The AJC ran photos of the event, and Decaturish wrote an article about us as well.
+Since then our attendance has grown to 4000 people and we’ve moved location to the Ebster Rec Center to accommodate the growth.

 Paying It Forward